Chicken Nesting Herbs: Boost Flocks Health and Happiness

 Sprinkle generously of the herb mixture into chicken coop bedding or nesting boxes.

-Aromatic plants repel pests, smell good, and provide a relaxing environment for your chickens.
+Besides repelling pests, aromatic plants smell good and provide a relaxing environment for your chickens.

 The History of Adding Herbs in Chicken’s Nesting Boxes